ZapsharkRS/Whiskerwood-Project/README.md

 // Avoid calling often as the file read is sync and will cause a frame stutter.
 UFUNCTION(BlueprintCallable, meta = (WorldContext = "worldContext"), Category = "ModAPI")
     FString ReadModTextFile(class UObject *worldContext, FString modName, FString filename);

+// Read a csv text file from %localappdata%/Whiskerwood/Mods/MODNAME/lang.csv
+// The CSV should have the first row as a header.
+The first column should be the string id, the second column the translated text
+UFUNCTION(BlueprintCallable, meta = (WorldContext = "worldContext"), Category = "ModAPI")
+    bool AddNewTranslation(class UObject *worldContext, FString modId, FString translationName);

+UFUNCTION(BlueprintCallable, meta = (WorldContext = "worldContext"), Category = "ModAPI")
+    void DumpEnglishToLogFolder(class UObject *worldContext);
 ```

 ### Delegates